openmc-dev/openmc/docs/source/usersguide/basics.rst

 One a model has been created and exported to XML, a simulation can be run either by calling :ref:`scripts_openmc` directly from a shell or by using the :func:`openmc.run()` function from Python.

-If you have never used Python before, the prospect of learning a new code *and* a programming language might sound daunting.
-However, you should keep mind in mind that there are many substantial benefits to using the Python API,
-including:

-- The ability to define dimensions using variables.
-- Availability of standard-library modules for working with files.
-- An entire ecosystem of third-party packages for scientific computing.
-- Ability to create materials based on natural elements or uranium enrichment
-- :ref:`Automated multi-group cross section generation <pythonapi_mgxs>`
-- Convenience functions (e.g., a function returning a hexagonal region)
-- Ability to plot individual universes as geometry is being created
-- A :math:`k_\text{eff}` search function (:func:`openmc.search_for_keff`)
-- Random sphere packing for generating TRISO particle locations (:func:`openmc.model.pack_trisos`)
-- A fully-featured :ref:`nuclear data interface <pythonapi_data>`.

-.. tip:: Users are strongly encouraged to use the Python API to generate input
-         files and analyze results.

 Identifying Objects
 -------------------